 It is therefore of utmost importance to get regularly tested for STDs if you have an active sex life with multiple partners, as HIV must be caught as early as possible for care to be effective, as well as help prevent further spread of the disease.
 It is also incredibly important to note that you don’t “catch AIDS” from someone – you instead contract HIV from an infected person and then can eventually transition into AIDS if you left infected and untreated long enough.

-HIV testing at CAPS Pregnancy Clinics is simple, quick, and confidential to ensure your comfort and peace of mind.
+HIV testing at CAPS Pregnancy Clinics is simple, quick, and private to ensure your comfort and peace of mind.
 It is done via a blood test that measures the antibodies present in the blood.

 If you think you might have HIV, you should get tested.